davidelan/ci-p1-spiritual/README.md

 -   ### Colour Scheme
     -   The main scheme of the web site is a combination of background colour pink rgb(247, 197, 204) and gray #59606d for the fonts colour.
 There are a few exeptions in which a darker version of the gray was used #4b525e for a better contrast.
 The colors were chosen by me trying to convey a sense of calmness and relaxation which are typically associated with Yoga and Meditation.

+-   ### Typography
+    -   In order to import the fonts Oswald, (Lato only in the submitting form) and Shadows Into Light, two Google fonts were imported in the CSS style file.
+In addiction to the already established simple and modern feelin of Oswald, I wanted to give an extra more artistic touch with the Shadows Into Light font.